Fureidis: Israel

 As of the census of 2008, Fureidis had 10,800 residents, of whom 99.6% were Muslim Arabs.
+In 2023, Fureidis had 13,356 residents.

+Education

 According to data released by the Israeli Ministry of Education based on a 2008 census of high school matriculation scores, Fureidis had a 75.85% eligibility rate, greatly exceeding the accomplishments of most Jewish towns.
 The national eligibility rate in 2008-2009 was 44.4 percent of all 17-year-olds.
 Fureidis won third place in the national ranking.
 Hossni Abu Dahash, the town's high school principal, said the school had organized a marathon study program to prepare 12th graders for their matriculation exam.

-Ibtisam Mahameed, a resident of Fureidis, whose family came from Tantura, became an activist after 1995 when she was thrown out of an Egged bus because she was an Arab.

-Ibtisam Mahameed was awarded the Dalai Lama's Unsung Heroes of Compassion prize for her efforts to promote peace between Arabs and Jews.
-For many years Mahammed has been organizing Jewish and Arab women's circles to promote dialogue.
-She heads several women's peace organizations and has fought on behalf of battered women in Arab society.

 Folklore

 In the center of Fureidis, there is a tomb-shrine called ash-Sheikh Ghneim, said to contain the grave of a Sufi sheikh from Benha, Egypt.
 His only son, Mer'i, is the ancestor of the prominent local clan bearing his name.
 Historically, villagers lit candles at the tomb on Fridays.